sunlightlabs/django-mediasync/README.rst

 ::

+    # Expire in 10 years.
-	'EXPIRATION_DAYS': 365 * 10, # expire in 10 years
+	MEDIASYNC['EXPIRATION_DAYS'] = 365 * 10

-The media URL is selected based on the *DEBUG* attribute in settings.py.
+The media URL is selected based on the *SERVE_REMOTE* attribute in the *MEDIASYNC* dict in settings.py.
 When *True*, media will be served locally instead of from S3.
-Sometimes it is necessary to serve media from S3 even when *DEBUG* is *True*.
-To force remote serving of media, set *SERVE_REMOTE* to *True*.

 ::

-	'SERVE_REMOTE': True,
+    # This would force mediasync to serve all media through the value
+    # specified in settings.MEDIA_URL.
+	MEDIASYNC['SERVE_REMOTE'] = False
+	# This would serve all media through S3/Cloud Files.
+	MEDIASYNC['SERVE_REMOTE'] = True
+	# This would serve media locally while in DEBUG mode, and remotely when
+	# in production (DEBUG == False).
+	MEDIASYNC['SERVE_REMOTE'] = DEBUG

 DOCTYPE
 -------